 As a charity, our aim is a simple one: to increase the enjoyment of reading and encourage creative writing through providing access to inspirational events.
-Last year we sold over 6k tickets and reached over 4k children in North Devon Schools.
+Last year we sold almost 7k tickets and reached over 4k children in North Devon Schools.

-We couldn’t have achieved this without all of our supporters, our Friends, ticket buyers and the business community.
-We are especially grateful to our Patrons Nick Arnold, Andy Cooper, Jeremy Vine and Judi Spiers who continue to give their valuable time to guide us and promote what we do.
-Their commitment helps us to attract top quality events for our supporters to enjoy.
+We couldn’t have achieved this without all of our supporters, our Friends, ticket buyers, and the business community.
+We are especially grateful to our Patrons Nick Arnold, Andy Cooper, Jeremy Vine, Richard Wolfenden-Brown and Judi Spiers who continue to give their valuable time to guide us and promote what we do.
+Their commitment helps us to attract top-quality events for our supporters to enjoy.
 We are really looking forward to welcoming everyone to Appledore for this year’s event.